respoke/docs/src/frequently-asked-questions.md

 Imagine a user logged in from several devices or a security system with several internet-connected sensors.
 In either situation the endpoint represents the primary concern - the user or the home - while the individual connections represent

-Respoke also synchronizes outgoing messages between all active connections on and endpoint.
+Respoke also synchronizes outgoing messages between all active connections on an endpoint.
 When an endpoint sends a message, copies of that message are sent to all of the other connections.

 There may be some use cases where you need to send a message to a specific connection on an